f4exb/sdrangel/Readme.md

 <h2>SDRdaemon input</h2>

-Warning: this is experimental is buggy (algorithm to retrieve samples is flawed).
+Warning: this is experimental and not fulle debugged yet.

 This is the client side of the SDRdaemon server.
 See the [SDRdaemon](https://github.com/f4exb/sdrdaemon) project in this Github repository.
 You must specify the address and UDP port to which the server connects and samples will flow into the SDRangel application (default is `127.0.0.1`port `9090`).
 It uses the meta data to retrieve the sample flow characteristics such as sample rate and receiveng center frequency.